abarrenos/Assignment_Answers/README.md

 # Assignment_Answers
-Assignments of Programming Challenges with Ruby, as part of the Master Programme in Computational Biology (UPM).
+Assignments of the course Programming Challenges with Ruby, as part of the Master Programme in Computational Biology (UPM).